ad-si/adriansieber-com/_drafts/teams.md

 For ourselves, we focus the definition on the following three aspects of a team:

-1. A team is composed of at least 3 individuals.
+1. A team is composed of at least 3 individuals.<br>
 	2 people do not form a team since it is not possible for them to partake in the same rich interactions that arise in a larger group of people (e.g alliance formation).

-2. A team works towards some a common purpose or a common performance goal.
+2. A team works towards some a common purpose or a common performance goal.<br>
 	Ideally, the team members commit to a shared vision of what they want to achieve and hold themselves mutually accountable for the work towards this goal.

-3. Teams can be differentiated from "simple" groups of people through the interdependent nature of their work.
+3. Teams can be differentiated from "simple" groups of people through the interdependent nature of their work.<br>
 	In teams, responsibility is shared between members on tasks that require collaboration.
 	Ideally, individual skills can be coordinated so that members are able to maximize their strengths and minimize their weaknesses.

 ## Virtual Teams

 In today’s age of flourishing globalization teams are faced with new challenges.
 One especially important is the geographical dispersion of its members.
 These teams - working across temporal, spatial and maybe also across organizational boundaries - are called virtual teams.
 Typically they are composed of highly cross-functional members from various ethical and cultural backgrounds working on highly interdependent tasks.
 The existence of these teams is enabled solely by the use of information technology and in particular communication technology.

 The challenges these teams face are not only those imposed by their goals, but also the management of the virtual interaction.
-On top of the task-related processes such as communication and coordination - also socio-emotional processes like relationship building - team cohesion and establishment of mutual trust need to be taken into consideration.
+On top of the task-related processes such as communication and coordination
+- also socio-emotional processes like relationship building - team cohesion and establishment of mutual trust need to be taken into consideration.
 [Powell Piccoli Ives (2004)]

 Additional strain on the interaction can arise from cultural differences and language barriers.

 ### Software Development Teams

 Another type of team to be mentioned is the software development team.
 It relates to a virtual team insofar, that its day-to-day work includes a lot of the technological tools a virtual team uses.
 In fact software development teams created most of the technologie other teams are adopting nowadays.
 Like in virtual teams, a lot of collaboration in software development happens asynchronously.
 Apart from that, software teams are highly specialized teams.
 Required roles like Architect, Database Administrator, Designer, Programmer, Requirements Analyst, etc. are usually assigned to individual team members.
 [Ambler (2000)]

 ### Special conditions